Pottery: Oceania

-Pottery has been found in archaeological sites across the islands of Oceania.
-It is attributed to an ancient archaeological culture called the Lapita.
+Pottery has been found in archaeological sites across the islands of Oceania, attributed to an ancient archaeological culture called the Lapita.
 Another form of pottery called Plainware is found throughout sites of Oceania.
 The relationship between Lapita pottery and Plainware is not altogether clear.
+The need for pottery eventually diminished with settlement of islands further east towards Polynesia as peoples there adapted to cooking using earth ovens.

 The Indigenous Australians never developed pottery.
 After Europeans came to Australia and settled, they found deposits of clay which were analysed by English potters as excellent for making pottery.
 Less than 20 years later, Europeans came to Australia and began creating pottery.
 Since then, ceramic manufacturing, mass-produced pottery and studio pottery have flourished in Australia.